sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 P_F(\tau; \theta) = \prod_{i=1}^{L} P_F(s_i \mid s_{i-1}; \theta)
 $$

 The policy is trained to minimise the Trajectory balance (TB) Loss, which enforces consistency between forward and backward probabilities and rewards.
 However, the main challenge is that proxy models can produce highly unreliable rewards for out-of-distribution sequences.
-Training on such trajectories can destabilize learning and degrade performance.
+Training on such trajectories can destabilize learning and degrade performance <a href="#ref-2" title="(2022) Biological sequence design with GFlowNets.
+In International Conference on Machine Learning (ICML)">[2]</a>.
 The δ-CS comes into play here.

 $$
 \mathcal{L}_{\mathrm{TB}}(\tau; \theta) = \left(\log \frac{Z_\theta \, P_F(\tau; \theta)}{R(x; \phi)}\right)^2